Michele Gaspar, DVM, MS, DABVP

 - understand the multiple normal feelings, including anger, at those who die by suicide and how to navigate them.

-Accreditation: This course has been submitted (but not yet approved) for 6 hours of continuing education credit for veterinarians and veterinary technicians/technologists in jurisdictions which recognize RACE approval.
-This course has been submitted to VHMA for CVPM credit.
-Course Agenda: Week 1 (Real Time Session September 14, 2021): Suicide and the Veterinary Team: When Is It Time to Worry?
+This course is approved by VHMA for CVPM credit.
+(VHMA 21-22) Course Agenda: Week 1 (Real Time Session September 14, 2021): Suicide and the Veterinary Team: When Is It Time to Worry?

 Presenter: Susan P. Cohen, DSW